vors/psconfeu-2018-workshop/06-Localization.md

 One of the benefits of using MAML XML help instead of comment based help is support for multiple languages.
-How does platyPS stacks up against MAML here?
+How does platyPS handle it?

+## 1. Write platyPS markdown

+PlatyPS schema currently only supports English version of the header sections.
+I.e. you would always need to use English version of the word `SYNOPSIS`.

+But that doesn't mean that all the content cannot be authored in another language!
+You can keep all the metadata in English (i.e. `yaml` parameters section and headers), but all the content could be authored in any language.

-## 1. Change UICulture for tests
+## 2. Change UICulture for tests

 To properly test out the multiple language support, you would need to switch back and forth between locales.